AdrianCeku/qrcode-generator-GUI/README.md

 4. Enter Filename, Content and choose your settings.
 Then click on "Generate".
 5. The file should be saved to ".../qrcode-generator/QR-Codes".

+## Advanced Options

+**File Extension**: Choose between .png, .jpg, .svg and .webp file extensions for your QR-Code.

+**Error Correction**: Changes Error Correction Level.
+M allows 15% of the code to be unreadable, Q 25% and so on.

+**Color**: Changes the Color of the Code itself.

+**Background Color**: Changes the Background Color.

+**Version**: Determines the version of the QR-Code.
+Higher versions inceare the complexity of the qrcode allow for more Data to be stored in it.

+**Size**: Changes the "line thickness" of the QR-Code.

+**Border Size**: Changes distance to the border of the image.
+The lowest recommended value is 4.

+## Terminal Version
 The Terminal version doesnt offer any advanced options and saves files as png.
+When asked to generate another one, enter "n" to quit or anything else to keep going.